An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Spectral theory of sub-Laplacians on Heisenberg type groups

 \end{lemma}

 \begin{remark} \Cref{lem:spec-twisted} is essentially Proposition 4.5 of \cite{CaCi13}.
-However, note that the definitions of $\Lambda_k^\lambda$ and $\Pi_k^\mu$ in \cite{CaCi13} differ from ours by the factors $\lambda^n$ and $|\mu|^n$.
-Moreover, in \cite{CaCi13}, it is even stated that the above result holds true for every Métivier group.
-Unfortunately, this is not the case, since the eigenvalues of the twisted Laplacian $L^\mu$ are not necessarily of the form $[k]|\mu|$ if $G$ is only assumed to be a Métivier group.
-An example may be found for instance in \cite{MueSt94}, cf. Equation (2.3) and (2.4), where the corresponding eigenvalues are of the form $\sum_{j=1}^n a_j(2\nu_j+1)|\mu|$, $\nu\in\N^n$.
-On the other hand, the results of \cite{CaCi13} remain true under the additional hypothesis that $G$ is a Heisenberg type group, and the restriction theorem of \cite{CaCi13} may expected to be true in greater generality. \end{remark}
+Note, however, that the definitions of $\Lambda_k^\lambda$ and $\Pi_k^\mu$ in \cite{CaCi13} differ from ours by the factors $\lambda^n$ and $|\mu|^n$.
+Moreover, \cite{CaCi13} even states that the above result holds for left-invariant sub-Laplacians on the larger class of Métivier groups.
+Unfortunately, this is not the case in general, since the eigenvalues of the twisted Laplacian $L^\mu$ are not necessarily of the form $[k]|\mu|$ if $G$ is only assumed to be a Métivier group.
+An example may be found for instance in \cite[Eq.\ (2.3), (2.4)]{MueSt94}, where the corresponding eigenvalues are of the form